What’s the science behind laughter?

 Anything I should be aware of before doing laughter exercises?

-Whilst laughter exercises are fun and low-intensity exercise with numerous beneficial effects for the body, mind and emotions, laughing involves some physical strain and a rise in intra-abdominal pressure.
+Whilst laughter exercises are fun and are a low-intensity exercise with numerous beneficial effects for the body, mind and emotions, laughing involves some physical strain and a rise in intra-abdominal pressure.
 Like any form of exercise, it should not be practiced by people with medical problems without first seeking advice from a medical professional.

 Laughter Yoga is contraindicated for people with: Advanced (bleeding) piles.
 Any kind of hernia.
 Any persistent cough.
 Anything with acute symptoms.
 Epilepsy.
 Heart Disease.
 Pregnancy.
 High blood pressure.
 Incontinence.
 Major psychiatric disorders.
 Severe backache.
 Having undergone surgery within the last 3 months.
+Symptoms (including mild symptoms) of Coronavirus (COVID-19).

 This list is for guidance only and is not meant to be exhaustive.
 If in doubt, first consult a trained medical professional for guidance.
 Anyone already undergoing physician-prescribed therapy should seek the advice of their doctor before reducing or stopping such treatment.
 If during a session, any participant feels sudden or new pain, they should leave the session immediately, seeking assistance if needed.
+Fresh drinking water should be available to all participants during the session.